Research Grants

 CRS Research Grants

 For more than half a century, the Creation Research Society (CRS) has been a leader in supporting and publishing creation research.
-While we do have our own research projects (iDINO and eKINDS), a key component of advancing the creation model is offering research grants to members of the society.
-After all, research is our middle name!
+While we have our own research projects (iDINO and eKINDS), a key component of advancing the creation model is offering research grants to members of the society.

 History and Purpose

-One of the advantages for the supporters of evolution is that large government grants are available for their projects.
-Projects in support of creation, however, are not afforded the same opportunity.
-CRS has been a leader in raising money that supports independent research projects.
-Grants cover a variety of topics, as can be seen in this synopsis of previous grants:
+Projects that support creation-focused research are not afforded the same funding opportunities as secular scientists have.
+CRS has been a leader in raising money and funding creation-based research projects.
+Grants cover a variety of topics from life sciences to geology to astronomy.
+Examples are seen in this synopsis of previous grants:

-Astronomical Sciences - Research grants supported Dr. Ron Samec’s investigation of binary stars.
-Numerous students were involved in making observations, and were co-authors on several of the papers.
-Not only was valuable scientific data added to our knowledge of binaries, which comprise 50% of all known stars, but the work also clarified why the observations contradict the long ages of the standard paradigm and how the observations can be viewed in a biblical model.
+Astronomical Sciences: Research grants supported Dr. Ron Samec's investigation of binary stars.
+Numerous students were involved in making observations and were co-authors on several of the papers.
+Not only was valuable scientific data added to our knowledge of binaries (which comprise 50% of all known stars), but the work also clarified why the observations contradict the long ages of the standard paradigm and how the observations can be understood in a biblical model.

-Life Sciences - A CRS grant was awarded to Dr. Joe DeWeese for research on topoisomerase, an amazingly complex molecule that untangles DNA and shows the care of our Creator.
-Another CRS grant supported the high-altitude research of Dr. Jean Lightner.
+Life Sciences: A CRS grant was awarded to Dr. Joe DeWeese for research on topoisomerase, an amazingly complex molecule that untangles DNA and shows the care of our Creator.
+Another CRS grant supported the high-altitude adaptation research of Dr. Jean Lightner.
 It demonstrated that God did not leave adaptation to chance and spawned the eKINDS research initiative.

-Earth Sciences- A research grant was awarded to Peter Kleverg and Michael Oard to determine the amount of erosion around the Great Falls, Montana, area based on thin section characteristics of sandstone samples at or near the surface.
-This is significant because it is an example of the enormous erosion that occurred on the continents as they rose out of the Floodwater in the Recessive Stage of the Flood.
+Earth Sciences: A research grant was awarded to Peter Klevberg and Michael Oard to determine the amount of erosion around the Great Falls area of Montana based on thin-section characteristics of sandstone samples at or near the surface.
+This provides an example of the enormous erosion that occurred on the continents as they rose out of the Floodwater in the Recessive Stage of the Flood.

 Who can apply, and how much money is available?

-Research grants are available to CRS members for research related to understanding the natural world from a biblical viewpoint.
+Research grants are available to CRS members for research that contributes to the creation/flood model.
 Students may apply if they have a CRS member with a graduate degree mentoring them on the project.

-Typical CRS research grants are for $5000 or less.
-This covers various expenses for items such as equipment or supplies, travel to a study site, and sometimes a modest salary.
-Any equipment purchased with CRS funds become the property of CRS.
-We now also allow for limited travel funds for researchers to present at the CRS conference (see section below).
-Even if your project is over $5000, we encourage you to apply so we can consider it.
+CRS research grants are awarded for $5,000 or less.
+The funding covers various expenses for items such as equipment or supplies, travel to a study site, and (if needed) a modest salary.
+Please note that any equipment or resources purchased with CRS funds become (at the discretion of CRS) the property of CRS.
+The Researcher may request travel money for the CRS Conference as part of the grant proposal (see section below).
+Requests for funding in excess $5,000 may be considered in extraordinary circumstances.

 Types of Projects funded